kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+New automated upgrade/downgrade tests will verify:
+- When a ResourceClaim is reserved for a PodGroup, adding and removing member Pods after an upgrade or downgrade does not change the ResourceClaim's `status.reservedFor`.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements